 So is there a rough guide to what you would wear on a day by day basis on Kilimanjaro?
 Well yes you could suggest the following, however always expect the unexpected and as all boy scouts know, ‘always be prepared’!

-Days 1 and 7 (or 8 if you are on the Lemosho route): Generally you can expect some moisture as you travel up or down through the forest.
+Days 1 and 7 on the Machame or Rongai route (or 8 if you are on the Lemosho route): Generally you can expect some moisture as you travel up or down through the forest.
 This can be in the form of rain, cloud, mist or humidity.
 Generally, it’s reasonably warm and sometimes you may not want to put on waterproofs due to the heat so quite often an umbrella is a handy thing to have.
 The trail is pretty good with well laid out paths, so gaiters aren’t really necessary but can be handy if you’re prone to having the odd slip, especially on the descent.
 Poles can also be handy for the same reason.
 Generally, people will wear a trek shirt / top and shorts or trek trousers.
 There is no need for thermals or warm gear to walk in however a fleece should always be in your day pack for stops or delays.

 Dress to suit the conditions.

 Days 2 and 3 – mostly people will walk in a trek shirt, trousers, sun hat and shades.
 For these and in fact all days, always have a fleece and waterproof trousers and jacket in your day bag.

 Days 4 and 5 are the same really as days 2 and 3 but with a definite need to pull on a fleece / hat when you stop, and if it’s windy walk in your waterproof jacket (this will reduce wind chill).
 You should also add a mid layer to your day bag which you may need to walk in.
 It’s likely that you will now want to wear thermals in the evenings or whilst sleeping so it’s worth having these packed close or in your sleeping bag.

 What to wear on Kilimanjaro - Summit Day